 With market volatility so high monitoring the market as well as your asset allocation is critical to long term investment success.
-It could mean that stocks are not longer fit for purpose or a fund manager has left a fund which would necessitate a review of the ongoing suitability of that fund among just two examples among many.
+It could mean that stocks are no longer fit for purpose or a fund manager has left a fund which would necessitate a review of the ongoing suitability of that fund among just two examples among many.

 Fees and taxes matter

 our first role is to maximize the probability of you achieving your goals.
-Our second goal is to try and get you the best return after fees and taxes possible. to do this we will go and negotiate discounts on your behalf with investment platforms and fund managers and look to use low cost funds when we feel it is prudent to do so.
-We will not ever invest your money to only reduce fees and taxes as that is not the way to investment success but is is certainly a thought as we build your portfolio.
+Our second goal is to try and get you the best return after fees and taxes possible. to do this we will go and negotiate discounts on your behalf with investment platforms and fund managers and look to use low-cost funds when we feel it is prudent to do so.
+We will not ever invest your money to only reduce fees and taxes as that is not the way to investment success but is certainly thought as we build your portfolio.